The Testosterone Diet: Your Complete Meal Plan and Supplement Guide

 2. Refined Grains

-Refined grains, in contrast to whole grains, refers to grain products made from grain flours that have been drastically modified from their natural form.
+Refined grains, in contrast to whole grains, are grain products made from grain flours that are drastically modified from their natural form.

 Anything made from white-flour.

 Refined grains are immediately converted into sugar upon entering your body.